pavelinux/pavelinux.github.com/_posts/2015-01-25-programming-in-python-approaching-to-number-one.md

 ---------------------------
 The syntax of a *while* statement is very simple but strict on Python.

-    1.One always have to include a condition, yielding a *True* or *False*.
+    1. One always have to include a condition, yielding a *True* or *False*.

-    2.If the condition is *False* exit the *while* statement and continue with the rest of the statements of the program.
+    2. If the condition is *False* exit the *while* statement and continue with the rest of the statements of the program.

-    3.If the condition is *True* execute the body of the *while* cycle and then go back to step 1.
+    3. If the condition is *True* execute the body of the *while* cycle and then go back to step 1.

 Some code